Thomas J. O'Brien (bishop): Bishop of Phoenix

 During his tenure, O'Brien earned a reputation as a successful fundraiser, builder of schools, and advocate for the poor.
-He was also instrumental in persuading John Paul II and Mother Teresa to make their respective visits to Phoenix in 1987 and 1989.
-Within the United States Conference of Catholic Bishops, he formerly chaired the Committee on Marriage and Family.
+He was instrumental in persuading John Paul II and Mother Teresa to make their respective visits to Phoenix in 1987 and 1989.
+Within the United States Conference of Catholic Bishops, he chaired the Committee on Marriage and Family.

 Sexual abuse scandal

 In 1990, O'Brien oversaw the development and implementation of a diocesan policy to investigate sexual abuse cases involving priests.
 The policy was revised in 1995 and 1998, with many of its policies being adopted in the 2002 Dallas Charter.
-In 2002, Maricopa County prosecutors initiated a grand jury investigation into charges of sexual abuse by Catholic priests in the diocese of Phoenix.
-O'Brien was a target of that investigation for allegedly covering-up allegations against other priests.
+In 2002, Maricopa County prosecutors initiated a grand jury investigation into charges of sexual abuse by Catholic priests in the diocese.
+O'Brien was a target of that investigation for allegedly covering up allegations against other priests.

 The investigation ended when O'Brien admitted he had sheltered abusive priests.
 He agreed to cede his authority over diocesan sexual abuse policy in exchange for immunity from indictment for obstruction of justice.
 On August 4, 2017, it was announced that a civil lawsuit was filed against O'Brien over allegations that he sexually molested a boy on several occasions at parishes in Phoenix and Goodyear, Arizona, from 1977 to 1982.

-Hit-and-run accident
+Hit-and-run crash

 On June 14, 2003, O'Brien was driving home from a confirmation ceremony when his vehicle struck a 43-year-old pedestrian named Jim Reed.
-O'Brien drove away from the accident scene without stopping, as required by law.
-Reed subsequently died from injuries.
+O'Brien drove away from the accident scene without stopping as required by law.
+Reed died from injuries.

 A driver behind O'Brien reported O'Brien's license plate number to the police.
 Police discovered a dent in a fender and a crack in the windshield of O'Brien's Buick Park Avenue.
 O'Brien said he did not report the accident because he thought he had hit a dog, cat, or rock.
 He was arrested for leaving the scene of an accident and released on $45,000 bond.